The Grand Canyon’s Hidden Waterfall & Other Secrets

 From its hidden gems to its most unusual curiosities, we’ve gathered some of the most fascinating secrets of the Grand Canyon.

-There is a hidden waterfall in the Grand Canyon, boasting crystal-blue waters and a stunningly serene setting.
+There is a secret waterfall in the Grand Canyon, a serene setting boasting crystal-blue waters

 When you think of Grand Canyon scenery, you probably picture its red rocks and seemingly endless chasms.
 But what if we told you that, tucked away in the canyon, there was a rushing waterfall that fed multiple pools of vibrant, sparkling water?